-This week’s theme was audio.
+This week’s theme was audio, so I’m writing about my top ten audiobooks.
 Since I’ve moved to Virginia, I’ve given audiobooks another try, and it’s been wonderful.
 I love having something to listen to in the car, and some days it’s the only reading that I can get done.
 This list is going to be a little short, because I haven’t listened to that many audiobooks, but I hope you like some of these.

 Omari and the People by Stephen Whitfield

 I got an Audible credit for this through The Audiobookworm for review, which will be posting on October 6, and I thoroughly enjoyed every facet of this story.
 Curt Simmons was the narrator and I thought he did a great job.

 Anne of Green Gables by Lucy Maud Montgomery

 I grew up on Anne of Green Gables.
 This series was something that my grandmother loved, and that my mom also loves, but this series always makes me think of my grandmother.
 I always miss her around this time of year, and when I was listening to the narration by Colleen Winton, I felt like Gramma Gina was reading the books to me again.
 It was absolute perfection for me.
 My Series Saturday post about these books will come out on October 1, so please read about it!

 I picked this up on a whim through my library’s Hoopla subscription, and the best words I could think of when I reviewed it were strange and beautiful.
 It deals with family relationships and mental health, as well as traveling to Lithuania, in ways that made it compelling and interesting.
 You can read my full review here.